scrabbletank/farhome-rules/dmsguide.md

 - **Weapon:** Piercing
 - **Range:** Melee

 You spin your dagger tipped cloak, slashing all adjacent creatures.
-Make a piercing weapon attack roll against the targets Dexterity.
+Make a Dexterity save against the targets defense.
 If this is during or before the first round of combat, add 1 superior die to your roll.
 On hit they take 1 wound in piercing damage.

 #### Barrier Cloak
 *Wondrous Item, Requires Attunement*